Research Leave Supplement Program (RLSP)

 - Research Leave Supplements will not be awarded to individuals in two consecutive years.
-Total Research Leave Supplements are also restricted to no more than three awards in five years and no more than four awards in ten years.
+Total Research Leave Supplements are also restricted to no more than two awards in five years and no more than three awards in ten years.
 An exception will be made for Guggenheim fellowships; they will not be counted toward these limitations.

-- a letter of support from the applicant's department chair/director (if the applicant is serving as department chair/director, the letter of support should come from the school dean).
+- letter of support for the RLS from the applicant's department chair/unit head (If the applicant is serving as department chair/unit head, the letter of support for the RLS should come from the school dean or research dean.)